Skip to main content

 Quick Scan

-Three scale questions per dimension, plus one open-text question.
+Four scale questions per dimension (including reverse-scored items to detect response bias), plus one open-text question.
 Provides a reliable overall read and is suitable for periodic re-checks or a first orientation.

 Recommended